-Kelly is a retained GP in Harrogate, Yorkshire.
-Prior to this she worked as a locum GP in the same region.
+Kelly is a GP who currently works as a Clinician for the Practitioner Health Programme from Leeds.
+Prior to this she has worked as a locum GP and a retained GP in Harrogate and even worked for Babylon for a short time.
 She lives in Yorkshire with her husband and their young daughter.
 Kelly has Hypermobile Ehlers Danlos Syndrome and is a full-time wheelchair user.
 She became symptomatic during medical school and her mobility started to be significantly affected during her FY1 year.
 Kelly has always been passionate about improving support for disabled doctors in the UK in order to avoid colleagues experiencing the same problems that she did during her training.
 She has been involved with the GMC work since contacting them and helped to inform the review of guidance and development of ‘Welcomed and Valued’.
 She has also helped in the development of a number of other GMC resources on their website and featured in the BBC News feature to publicise the new GMC guidance in July 2018

 Anil has been a Consultant Radiologist since 1994.
 He was diagnosed with Ankylosing Spondylitis when he was a Registrar in radiology in Glasgow and has lived with it most of his adult life.
 Since fusion of his neck in 2005, he has limited rotation of his neck.

 Anil has been involved in the Team from the outset and is very passionate about improving support for disabled doctors, eliminating any disability discrimination and creating equal opportunities for all disabled doctors.
 Anil believes that disabled doctors have a lot to contribute to medicine and help fostering more empathic patient care because of their own experiences as patients.